 - All students should consult with their advisor in Spanish regarding specific requirements for study abroad.

-- MC-EA program/major candidates are required to complete a minimum of 10 weeks (14 weeks or a full semester are recommended) abroad in a program approved by the Department of Modern Languages; all students must consult with their modern language advisor before committing to a specific study abroad program.
+- MC-EA program/major candidates are required to complete a minimum of 10 weeks (14 weeks or a full semester are recommended) abroad in a program approved by the Department of Global Cultures and Languages (GCL); all students must consult with their GCL advisor before committing to a specific study abroad program.

-- Students are required to complete SPA 300 Oral Proficiency Through Grammar Review (4 cr.), SPA 308 Cultures and Civilizations of the Spanish Speaking World (3 cr.) and one other 3 credit 300-level course before studying abroad.
-Up to 13 credits may be taken abroad at a site approved by the Department of Modern Languages, or on approved faculty-led programs.
+- Students are required to complete their study abroad by the spring of their 3rd year of study (i.e. fall of 3rd year is last opportunity to study abroad).
+Up to 13 credits may be taken abroad at a site approved by the Department of Global Cultures and Languages, or on approved faculty-led programs.

 - Demonstrate proficiency with an "Intermediate High" rating on the American Council Teaching of Foreign Languages Oral Proficiency test in Spanish (ACTFL-OPIc) and